 Moore County NC Addiction Recovery | Drug-Free Moore County is a non-profit organization providing information, education, and resources on prevention, treatment, and recovery to Moore County Citizens.

-Medication Assisted Treatment (MAT) is used mostly for the treatment of dependence on opioids such as heroin and prescription pain relievers that contain opiates.
-MAT controls how the brain works by blocking the “feel good” effects of opioids, as well as relieves the cravings and regulates body functions without the negative side effects of the drug.
+Medication for Opioid Use Disorder (MOUD) is used mostly for the treatment of dependence on opioids such as heroin and prescription pain relievers that contain opiates.
+MAT controls how the brain works by blocking the “feel good” effects of opioids, as well as relieving the cravings and regulating body functions without the negative side effects of the drug.

 Opioid Outreach and Response We are a community coalition committed to reducing opioid-related overdoses in Moore, Montgomery, Lee, Hoke, and Richmond counties.